KoroumInstinct/ARApplication/README.md

 # ARApplication
 Augmented Reality application for android devices where the user can play two multiplayer games (1v1), play with his/her digital dog and put a post-it on his/her fridge.

+This is my thesis project.
+An app developed in Unity with C# and Augmented Reality technologies.
+It is about an app where created for use inside a home or a place in general.
+The user can interact with the place looking for a flat surface in order to place a dog and interact with it, touch it, feed it and giving it the order to sit down and stand up.
+Also the user can find a specific image that represents a QR code.
+With it he/she can place a post-it with a message on the image.
+Furthermore, the user can play two different multiplayer games with a friend, SpinnerTop and Hockey.
+I use Photon for the server purposes.
+The dog's and the SpinnerTop's assets are someone else's creation.
+In the link you can find the drive where my whole app and the apk is.